pvkraja227/TWSThreeTierAppChallenge/README.md

-kubectl get deployment -n kube-system aws-load-balancer-controller kubectl apply -f ingress.yaml (apply where ingress yaml is present) kubectl get ing -n three-tier (if purchased godaddy, ADDRESS will be present/we can find in loadbalancers tab aswell in console)
+kubectl get deployment -n kube-system aws-load-balancer-controller kubectl apply -f ingress.yaml (apply where ingress yaml is present) kubectl get ing -n three-tier (if purchased godaddy, ADDRESS will be present/we can find in loadbalancers tab aswell in console) kubectl exec podname -n three-tier -- /bin/sh
+(buy domain in godaddy and enter the domain in ingress and frontend manifest files)
 ```

 ### Cleanup